ibm-cloud-docs/openshift/registry.md

 {: important}

 1. [Access your {{site.data.keyword.redhat_openshift_notm}} cluster](/docs/openshift?topic=openshift-access_cluster).
 1. [Update the image registry operator configmap](https://docs.openshift.com/container-platform/4.14/registry/configuring_registry_storage/configuring-registry-storage-baremetal.html#installation-registry-storage-non-production_configuring-registry-storage-baremetal){: external} to set the storage to use the `emptyDir` of the worker node.
+Note that updating the configmap to use `emptyDir` does **not** remove the image registry's original PVC.
     ```sh
     oc patch configs.imageregistry.operator.openshift.io/cluster --type merge --patch '{"spec":{"storage":{"emptyDir":{}}}}'
     ```